| Home | ABC and 123 Stickers | Index |

 H - use two I's and a small straight piece

-I - trim a little off the bottom of the "J" and place a sticker over it.
+I - trim the bottom of the J and add a sticker

-I - use the number 1 and add a sticker where needed - you may want to turn it upside down
+I - use an upside down number one and add a sticker where needed

-J - trim the I a little and add stickers as needed
+J - trim the I and add stickers as needed

 K - trim off part of the R and add stickers as needed